PavlosMak/LLVM-IR-Fencer/README.md

 A modification of the LLVM compiler infrastructure for automatically inserting fences in weak memory model concurrent programs.

 ## Running instructions

+### Setting SVF

+When first getting the repository you have to compile SVF, which is used by our tool for memory analysis of the input programs.

+### Running and building the fencer
 The main python script can be used to compile the test programs and run the tool against them.
 First compile by running:
 ```bash
 $ python main.py --compile-tests